 Know the Score: Investigate Title IX Compliance in High School Athletics

-Forty years after Title IX of the Education Amendments of 1972 became law, many high school athletic programs still don’t comply with Title IX’s requirements, and the number of expensive lawsuits brought against noncompliant schools is growing.
+Since Title IX of the Education Amendments of 1972 became law, many high school athletic programs still don’t comply with Title IX’s requirements, and the number of expensive lawsuits brought against noncompliant schools is growing.

 Use this Program in a Box to encourage your local schools to make sure girls have equal opportunities before litigation becomes necessary.
 Find out how!